 The earth hand has short fingers with a square palm.
-These people are down to earth and might be good at teaching practical subjects like farming, gardening, art, pottery and the like.
-But they might also be good at things like computing, technology, banking and finance.
+These people are down to earth and might be good at teaching practical subjects like sports, farming, gardening, art, and pottery.
+But they might also be good at computing, technology, banking and finance.

 Skin texture that suits a teacher

 The skin texture should not be too rough or too silky.
 The rough skin might depict someone who is too harsh.
 The silky skin shows someone who might be too soft or unable to cope with the stress of being a teacher.
-The skin is usually medium to soft and the nails are wide, square or rectangle.
+The skin is usually medium to soft, and the nails are wide, square or rectangular.

 Signs from the fingers

 - The thumb should be sturdy and long, preferably.